dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 value of the instance creation expression that gave rise to this constructor execution is the value of `this`.

+The dynamic semantics of an instance creation that references the `<representationDeclaration>` follows the semantics of primary
+constructors: Consider the representation declaration as a constant primary constructor, then consider the corresponding non-primary constructor _k_.
+The execution of the representation declaration as a constructor has the same semantics as an execution of _k_.

 At run time, for a given instance `o` typed as an extension type `V`, there is _no_ reification of `V` associated with `o`.